The five best and five worst Super Bowl commercials of 2020

 The Best

-Google “Loretta”
+Google, “Loretta”

-While it’s the same device that made past ads like “Parisian Love” and “Dear Sophie” so effective and successful, the brand manages to make it fresh by swapping significant beginnings—first love, birth and parenthood—for the gravitas of later life.
+While it’s the same device that made past ads like “Parisian Love” and “Dear Sophie” so effective and successful, the brand manages to make it fresh by swapping significant beginnings—first love, birth, and parenthood—for the gravitas of later life.

-Mountain Dew “The Shining”
+Mountain Dew, “The Shining”

 This is so weirdly random that it actually works incredibly well.
 Two beloved big names in Bryan Cranston and Tracee Ellis Ross, recreating an iconic scene from a legendary film that has absolutely nothing to do with zero sugar soda.
 But it’s that very reason that the spot is funny, memorable, and ties in directly to the Dew’s long-established ad rep of quirky insanity (remember PuppyMonkeyBaby?).

-Doritos “Old Town Road” (teaser)
+Doritos, “Old Town Road” (teaser)

 I know, I know, this is not officially the ad, but hey, according to the agency exec behind it (Goodby’s Margaret Johnson) the teasers are arguably as important as the big game spot.
-While the full commercial itself is fun, this teaser is the one that delivers a hilariously unexpected celebrity-hit song combination that also just happens to be the velvet sandpaper vocal chords of Sam Elliott drawling out “Old Town Road.”
+While the full commercial itself is fun, this teaser is the one that delivers a hilariously unexpected celebrity-hit song combination that also just happens to be the velvet sandpaper vocal cords of Sam Elliott drawling out “Old Town Road.”

-Jeep “Groundhog Day”
+Jeep, “Groundhog Day”

-Dashlane “Password Paradise”
+Dashlane, “Password Paradise”

 This password-storage service is no McDonald’s in terms of brand awareness, and it’s chosen to avoid the rookie Super Bowl move of enlisting a celebrity to make up for it.
 But it makes this list for a funny, memorable spot rooted in the rage-inducing insight of forgotten passwords.
 No tech scare-mongering, but a lighter approach that still manages to convey Dashlane’s core value proposition.